lsst/daf_relation/doc/lsst.daf.relation/index.rst

 ----------

 The full set of unary and binary operations provided is given below, along with the `Relation` factory methods that can be used to apply certain operations directly.
-Applying an operation to a relation always returns a new relation (unless the operation is a no-op, in which case the original may be returned unchanged), and always acts lazily: applying an operation is not the same as processing a relation tree that contains that operation.
+Applying an operation to a relation always returns a new relation (unless the operation is a no-op, in which case the original may be returned unchanged), and always acts lazily: applying an operation is not the same as processing or executing a relation tree that contains that operation.

 `Calculation` (`UnaryOperation`) / `Relation.with_calculated_column`
    Add a new column whose values are calculated from one or more existing columns, via by a `column expression <ColumnExpression>`.